Renzzo98/BYB-Dashboard/README.md

 # QUICK links Dashboard

 An Quick Dashboard I made to host all of my recently used links and resources.
-AAnyone can use it and update it if you want.
+Anyone can use it and update it if you want.
 Just give credit.
 Best of luck

 Currently running on gh-pages.